 - Hawaii – 11.1 divorces per 1,000 marriages

 - Wisconsin – 12.4 divorces per 1,000 marriages

 - Rhode Island – 12.6 divorces per 1,000 marriages

 - Delaware – 12.9 divorces per 1,000 marriages

 - New Jersey – 12.9 divorces per 1,000 marriages

 Factors That Have Contributed to a Lower Divorce Rate

 There are several factors that experts have attributed to a declining divorce rate in the U.S. – with the most significant being fewer marriages.
 Unlike Baby Boomers, who typically married at a younger age, younger generations have started postpone marriage, putting their careers and economic security first.
 More and more couples are also living together without marrying, which is a concept more widely accepted today than decades ago.

 Filing for Divorce?
 Turn to The Virga Law Firm, P.A. for Help.

 Although the number of divorces has continued to drop over the last several years, the fact remains that around 50% of marriages still end in divorce.
-If you have made the decision to dissolve your marriage, we encourage you to seek counsel from a Panama City divorce lawyer at The Virga Law Firm, P.A.
+If you have made the decision to dissolve your marriage, we encourage you to seek counsel from The Virga Law Firm, P.A.
 We offer same-day appointments and 24-hour service, so please do not hesitate to give us a call.
 Our firm is ready to help you through this difficult time.